Jake Worth

 (git)-[main|bisect]-$

-Now we’re at main in a bisect state, per the prompt.
+Now we’re at main in a bisect state, as you can read in the new prompt.

 $ git bisect bad